 Treatment is mainly symptomatic based on topical corticosteroids and oral antihistaminics.
 Oral corticosteroids (0.5 to 1 mg/kg/day of prednisone) are frequently used, but no evidence of their efficacy has been reported.
 Severe toxidermia may occur with a general corticosteroid.

 Hospitalization is indicated when there are signs of severity.
-They can be cutaneous: skin surface> 60% , erythema confluence, facial edema, skin pain, palpable purpura, skin necrosis, bullae or epidermal detachment, a positive Nikolski sign, mucosal erosions, urticaria and / or tongue edema; general: high fever, lymphadenopathy, arthralgia or arthritis, expiratory dyspnea, hypotension and biological: eosinophilia greater than 1000 / mm3, lymphocytosis with atypical lymphocytes, liver biological abnormalities.
+They can be cutaneous: skin surface> 60%, erythema confluence, facial edema, skin pain, palpable purpura, skin necrosis, bullae or epidermal detachment, a positive Nikolski sign, mucosal erosions, urticaria and/or tongue edema; general: high fever, lymphadenopathy, arthralgia or arthritis, expiratory dyspnea, hypotension and biological: eosinophilia greater than 1000 / mm3, lymphocytosis with atypical lymphocytes, liver biological abnormalities.

 Each year thousands of people develop adverse drug reactions (ADR), and some even die from them.
 Of all the ADR, the skin reactions are the most common and can be a diagnostic challenge.
-All healthcare workers including nurses and pharmacists must be vigilant about ADR as they can present at any time, in any patient and have a wide range of presentation.
+All healthcare workers including nurses and pharmacists must be vigilant about ADR as they can present at any time, in any patient and have a wide range of presentations.
 The skin reactions can confound even the most experienced dermatologist.
 Since some patients may be on multiple medications, this can make it even more difficult to know what the potentially offending agent is.
 Further, there are also genetic variations linked to skin reactions- usually from anti-epileptic medications.
 It is always important for healthcare workers to understand that just because a drug has been approved by the FDA does not mean it is completely safe.
 During the FDA approval process, the drug is usually studied in a small number of people for a short time, and hence, many side effects can be missed.
 These trials do not always determine the rare side effects of drugs, and often the ADR are picked up during post-marketing surveillance.
-Thus, the onus is on the healthcare worker to be vigilant about ADR and monitor the patient closely.
+Thus, the onus is on the healthcare worker and team to be vigilant about ADR and monitor the patient closely.